OrganismalSystemsBiology/faster2/README.md

 ### Run FASTER2 script

 Then, run the sample_run.bat.
 The bat file executes four Python scripts.
 The first two scripts perform the main FASATER2 analysis (i.e. staging and calculating the basic statistics).
 This main processes usually take just a couple of minutes per animal.
 The latter two scripts plot many graphs of voltage timeseries and spectrums.
 These scripts are optional but useful for human visual inspection.
-The plotting process takes about one hour for 8 animal x 5 days recordings on a PC of moderate specs in 2022.
+The plotting process takes about two hours for 8 animals x 5 days recordings on a PC of moderate specs in 2022.

 ### Video